PDOK/gokoala/README.md

   OpenAPI specification and interactive Swagger UI.
 Multilingual support available.
 - [OGC API Features](https://ogcapi.ogc.org/features/) supports Part 1 (core), Part 2 (crs) and Part 5 (schema) of the spec.
   - Serves features as HTML, GeoJSON and JSON-FG
+  - Supported datastores:
-  - Support one or more GeoPackages as backing datastores.
-This can be local or [Cloud-Backed](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) GeoPackages.
+    - [GeoPackage](https://www.geopackage.org/).
+These can be local or [Cloud-Backed](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) GeoPackages.
-  - No on-the-fly reprojections are applied, separate GeoPackages should be configured ahead-of-time in each projection.
+      No on-the-fly reprojections are applied, separate GeoPackages should be configured in each CRS ahead-of-time.
+    - [PostgreSQL](https://postgis.net/) (PostGIS).
+Supports on-the-fly reprojections of features.
-  - Supports property (`/items?property=<value>`) and temporal filtering (`/items?datetime=<timestamp>`.
+  - Supports property (`/items?<property>=<value>`) and temporal filtering (`/items?datetime=<timestamp>`.
-  - Implements cursor-based pagination in order to support browsing large datasets.
+  - Implements _cursor_-based pagination (also known as _keyset_ pagination) to support browsing large datasets.
   - Offers the ability to serve features representing "map sheets", allowing users to download a certain geographic area in an arbitrary format like zip, gpkg, etc.
 - [OGC API Tiles](https://ogcapi.ogc.org/tiles/) serves HTML, JSON and TileJSON metadata.
 Act as a proxy in front